ppgorecki/TreeSimulations/PIPELINE.md

 **Model**: GTR+Γ (General Time Reversible with Gamma rate heterogeneity)

+**Optional: Insertion-Deletion (Indel) Model**

+The pipeline supports realistic indel simulation using empirically-derived parameters (Ly-Trong et al. 2022).
+Indels can be enabled with the `--indel` flag.

 **Substitution Rates** (AC, AG, AT, CG, CT, GT):
 - Sampled from Dirichlet(12.776722, 20.869581, 5.647810, 9.863668, 30.679899, 3.199725)
 - Independent sample for each gene tree